8 Types of Herons in Oklahoma

 The Little Blue Heron is a beautiful member of the heron family that can be found in areas like Oklahoma and beyond.

-This unique bird has different characteristics than other herons, including its small size, distinctive markings, and behavior.
+This unique bird has characteristics that distinguish it from other herons, including its small size, distinctive markings, and behavior.

 The Little Blue Heron is one of the smallest types of herons in Oklahoma, with an average length of just over two feet.

-They have dark bluish-gray feathers on their bodies and neck, their wings are black with white tips, and their bellies are white.
+They have dark, bluish-gray feathers on their bodies and necks, black wings with white tips, and white bellies.

 Little Blue Herons also have yellow legs, pink wading legs, and long bills.

-Unlike most types of herons in Oklahoma that hunt for fish in deep waters or pools, these small birds prefer shallow water instead, where they can paddle around in search of food like frogs, insects, crustaceans, and small fish.
+Unlike most types of herons in Oklahoma, which hunt for fish in deep waters or pools, these small birds prefer shallow water.
+In this water, they can paddle around in search of food like frogs, insects, crustaceans, and small fish.

 You’ll often see the Little Blue Heron standing still on one leg in shallow marshes as it hunts for food.